 The United Arab Emirates kicked off its mass COVID-19 vaccination program in mid-December with the Chinese Sinopharm vaccine.
-By now, it has also approved three more vaccines for emergency use- Pfizer/BioNTech, Sputnik V, and the latest addition to the list, Oxford/AstraZeneca.
+By now, it has also approved four more vaccines for emergency use- Pfizer/BioNTech, Sputnik V, Oxford/AstraZeneca and Moderna.
+Moreover, the country is domestically manufacturing the Hayat Vax.

 Following the clinical trials and the voluntary vaccination program, we take a closer look at the Sinopharm vaccine, its results, price, side effects and more, as it is rolled out to millions of people.

 Here is everything you need to know about the Sinopharm vaccine in the UAE.

 How does the Sinopharm vaccine work?

 There are currently three prevalent types of vaccines being developed in regards to COVID-19.
 In layman’s terms, these are inactivated virus vaccine, weakened virus vaccine and mRNA vaccine.

 Sinopharm relies on the older but tested technology, which involves taking an inactivated form of the virus to stimulate the body’s immune response.